 Dental Bridges

-Dental bridges are an effective and tried-and-true way of replacing a few lost teeth.
+Dental bridges are an effective and proven way to replace a few missing teeth.
 They are essentially custom-made prosthetic teeth that fill in the gaps of lost teeth.
 They can consist of things like porcelain, gold, and metal alloys.

 Not only do they provide aesthetic benefits, but they also help restore the function of your mouth.
 To learn more about replacing your lost teeth with a dental bridge, see Dental Bridges.